xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/polynomial-function.md

 # Polynomial Function
 Another way that we can get values that aren't just 1's and 0's is to model a function from points and get the speed of the robot from it -- for example: let's say that we start at speed 0.2, drive at full speed when we're at half the distance and slow down to 0 when we're at the end.

 Polynomial function is a great candidate for this task.
 We can pick points that we want the function to pass through and then use [polynomial regression](https://en.wikipedia.org/wiki/Polynomial_regression) to get the coefficients of the function.
-[MyCurveFit.com](https://mycurvefit.com/) is a great website to use for this exact purpose.

 ![Polynomial function]({{site.url}}/assets/images/motor-controllers/polynomial-function.png "Polynomial function")

-As you can see, it returns all sorts of values from 0 to 1.

 One thing you should also notice is that the function starts at $$x = 0$$ and ends at $$x = 1$$.
-This is deliberate -- it makes it easy for us to "stretch" the function a little wider if we want to drive some other distance, not just 1 meter.
+This is deliberate -- it makes it easy for us to "stretch" the function a little wider if we want to drive some other distance, not just a distance of 1.

 ## Horner's method
-When it comes to programming, exponentiation tends to be quite imprecise and slow.
-[Horner's method](https://en.wikipedia.org/wiki/Horner%27s_method) is a neat solution to this problem.
-The concept is simple -- algebraically change the expression so there is no exponentiation.
+When it comes to programming, exponentiation tends to be quite expensive.
+[Horner's method](https://en.wikipedia.org/wiki/Horner%27s_method) is an elegant solution to this problem.
+The concept is simple -- change the expression by taking out $$x$$, so there is no exponentiation.

 $$2x^3 + 4x^2 -x + 5 \quad \rightarrow \quad x(x(x(2) + 4) - 1) + 5$$

-This trick can be performed on a polynomial of any size, this is just an example of how the method works.
+This requires fewer multiplications, thus making the evaluation faster.

 ## Implementation